Biscuits and Cookies Recipes Shortbread

 Funfetti Slice and Bake Shortbread

 Of course, these days there are countless variations on the classic shortbread recipe.
-You can find chocolate shortbread, chocolate chip (or chocolate-dipped!) shortbread, shortbread with fruit, nuts, or candied peel, shortbread made with dried flowers, or even savoury shortbread with fresh herbs.
+You’ll find chocolate chip shortbread, chocolate-dipped orange shortbread, shortbread made with dried flowers, or even savory shortbread with fresh herbs.

 Sttack of rainbow slice and bake shortbread